If you are refused a place at a school, we will write to tell you:

 - How to appeal

 How it works

-- You will be told the date, time and place of your appeal hearing two weeks beforehand.
+- You will be told the date, time and place of your appeal hearing 10 school days beforehand.

-- You will get a document called ‘Statement of the Case’ seven days before your hearing.
+- You will get a document called ‘Statement of the Case’ 5 school days before your hearing.
 This explains why your child was not offered a place.

 - You will meet with an appeal panel of three or five people who are neither connected to the local authority nor the school.

 - They will listen to both your case and that of someone from the local authority or school.